FCA Logo

 Financial Conduct Authority Logo

-The cuts at the ends of the horizontal strokes of “F” and the slant of the left diagonal of “A” are parallel to the quadrilateral’s side, creating visual harmony.
+The cuts at the ends of the horizontal strokes of “F” and the slant of the left diagonal of “A” are parallel to the sides of the quadrilateral, creating visual harmony.
 The organization’s full name is written to the right of the abbreviation and divided into three lines with left-aligned text.
 The bold sans-serif font looks imposing and solid.

 The geometric symmetry and clear shapes make the FCA logo consistent with the essence of this organization.
 After all, it should be associated with correctness, structure, consistency, reliability, and incorruptibility.
-At the same time, there is a disproportion in the emblem: the white letter “C,” located inside the purple parallelogram, stands out from the general picture.
-This demonstrates the innovation and modernity of the Financial Conduct Authority.
+At the same time, the emblem is disproportionate: the white letter “C” inside the purple parallelogram stands out from the overall picture.
+This demonstrates the Financial Conduct Authority’s innovation and modernity.

 Font and Colors